120 East Green St, Ithaca NY 14850

 Marcia is the principal of Fall Creek Consultants, a national firm specializing in urban neighborhood revitalization and marketing.

 Director of Student & Young Alumni Programs, Cornell University Office of Alumni Affairs; Ithaca Avengers Women’s Rugby Team

-It is the mission of these community supported theaters, overseen by the local nonprofit organization 7th Art, to enrich the artistic, social, and political life of our community through film.
-Toward this end the theaters:
+Now operating solely under the roof of the new Cinemapolis, the local nonprofit organization 7th Art, aspires to enrich the artistic, social, and political life of our community through film.
+Toward this end, Cinemapolis: